Tori and Lokita: Plot

 Two African immigrants, eleven-year-old Tori and sixteen-year-old Lokita, live by their wits in a Belgian city, posing as brother and sister.

-The two hang out at the restaurant of Betim, a man who uses his business to cover up a drug ring they courier, and sometimes pays Lokita for sexual favors.
-Lokita is trying to obtain a work visa with which she could support her and Tori, but she also has to deal with the debt contracted with the people who brought her in Belgium and also think about the mother and five brothers she left behind in Cameroon.
+The two serve as musical performers at the restaurant of Betim, a man who uses his business to cover up a drug ring the two courier for, and sometimes pays Lokita for sexual favors.
+Lokita is trying to obtain a work visa with which she can support both herself and Tori, but she also has to deal with the debt contracted with the people who brought her to Belgium and think about the mother and five brothers she left behind in Cameroon.

-When Lokita's papers are rejected again, she accepts Betim's offer to go to work for a while, locked up in a hangar tending cannabis plantations.
-But she has to be separated from Tori, without even being able to call him, which is unbearable for both of them.
+When Lokita's application papers are rejected again, she accepts Betim's offer to work for him for several months, locked up in a hangar tending cannabis plantations.
+But this means she has to be separated from Tori, without even being able to call him, which becomes unbearable for both of them.

-Tori hides in Betim's car to find out where Lokita is, then he manages to find a way into the hangar.
+Tori hides in Betim's car to find out where Lokita is, then manages to find a way into the hangar.
 But on his second visit, they are both discovered by Betim.
-They flee, followed by Betim and his aide Luckas, who kills Lokita with two gunshots to the head, but cannot find Tori, who has remained hidden in the bushes.
+They flee, followed by Betim and his aide Luckas, who finds and kills Lokita with two gunshots to the head.
+Luckas cannot find Tori, who has remained hidden in the bushes.

-The film ends with Lokita's funeral.
+The film ends with Lokita's funeral, where Tori performs a song that the two enjoyed.